-Explain and join in writing: Post-ICU for healthcare staff in The Netherlands.
+Explain and join in writing: Post-ICU for healthcare staff.

 “Life before and after ICU”.
 This is something you frequently hear former ICU patients saying.
 The symptoms caused by admission to the ICU can surface as physical problems, but also affect feelings, thoughts and memories.
 The Post Intensive Care Syndrome (PICS) is the name used for these symptoms.
 Keeping a digital journal during the stay helps to reduce these symptoms when the patient returns home.
 We describe below how the Post-ICU journal works.Learn more about PICS.